-The MD-PPAS file assigns Medicare providers to medical practices based on the tax identification numbers and elaborates on the Centers for Medicare & Medicaid Services (CMS) provider specialty classification.
+The Medicare Data on Provider Practice and Specialty (MD-PPAS) file assigns Medicare providers to medical practices based on tax identification numbers (TINs) and elaborates on the Centers for Medicare & Medicaid Services (CMS) provider specialty classification.
 This provider-level dataset is built around two identifiers: the national provider identifier (NPI) and the tax identification number (TIN).

 - The data now include variables on the percentage of a provider’s line items that are performed in eight place-of-service categories.

 - The data use a corrected form of the zip-code-to-CBSA crosswalk to assign providers to CBSA based on the zip code reported on their submitted claims.
 This correction resulted in a small percentage of providers that exist in both version 2.2 and version 2.3 with different values for their CBSA code and type variable.